bespoken/bespoken-docs/end-to-end/guide.md

 ```

 #### JSONPath Properties
 JSONPath is an incredibly expressive way to get values from a JSON object.
+Besides handling basic properties like the ones above, it can also navigate arrays and apply conditions.

 You can play around with [how it works here](http://jsonpath.com/).

-Besides handling basic properties, it can also navigate arrays and apply conditions.
+Just make sure to wrap your assertion in double quotes if you use these, so that they don't conflict with our YAML syntax.

 #### Shorthand Properties
 For certain commonly accessed elements, we offer short-hand properties for referring to them.
 These are: